theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/markdown-sample.md

 - Additional clarification that an icon is an icon is unnecessary.
 - Make sure not to write “click on”.
-- Product or component logos are not icons.

 <div class="mdx-iconsearch" data-mdx-component="iconsearch">